DavidRooney/DevToolShed/README.md

 * [TinyPNG](https://tinypng.com/) - Online tool to compress an image.
 * [URI Generator](http://dopiaza.org/tools/datauri/index.php) - Create a URL from an image or plain text.
 * [CSSShake](https://elrumordelaluz.github.io/csshake/) - A Css library that can be used to make a dom shake.
+* [SpriteCow](http://www.spritecow.com/) - A website tool used to measure icon sizes withing a sprite file. very easy to use.

 ## Online Tools
 * [Atom](https://atom.io/) - A web text editro made by github. very powerful and fast.